0xAF/aprs-weather-submit/README.md

 The script at [ha.sh](ha.sh) can pull weather sensor data from Home Assistant and build an `aprs-weather-submit` command with the converted values.
 It expects a [.env](.env) file in the repository root (same directory as the script) and uses `curl` and `jq`.

+In this setup, Home Assistant receives weather station data over the air via rtl_433, and [ha.sh](ha.sh) simply reads the resulting Home Assistant sensor states.
+A common approach is to use the rtl_433 Home Assistant add-on from [pbkhrv/rtl_433-hass-addons](https://github.com/pbkhrv/rtl_433-hass-addons) to ingest the radio data.

 To get started, copy the sample file and fill in your values:

 *   Copy [.env.sample](.env.sample) to [.env](.env).